bitrix24/b24restdocs/api-reference/landing/site/landing-site-get-folders.md

-# Get Folders of the Site landing.site.getFolders
+# Get site folders landing.site.getFolders

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing — we will complete it soon.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- adjustments needed for writing standards
+- edits needed for writing standards
 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing